obibabobi/MWAITmeasurements/README.md

 This guide's goal is to enable you to utilize this measurement framework on your machines.
 That being said, it is still in development and has so far not been tested on a lot of different systems.
 Experience has shown that some tinkering is likely necessary when trying new machines.
-At the end of this guide, under [Troubleshooting](#Troubleshooting), some known problems as well as their solutions are listed.
-Please try those if you have trouble using the framework!

 So far, this framework can be used with x86 and ARM.
+It has been mainly tested with the 6.2.9 version of the Linux kernel.

 # General Setup

-Using the measurement framework in its current form requires 3 steps to be taken, namely:
+Using the measurement framework in its current form requires 2 steps to be taken, namely:

-1. Building and installing the custom linux kernel [x86 only]
-2. Deploying and compiling the kernel module
+1. Deploying and compiling the kernel module
-3. Measuring
+2. Measuring

 These steps will be described in more detail further into this document.